holoviz/panel/doc/tutorials/basic/layouts.md

 ## Layout in a Column

-When building apps we will very most like want to layout objects vertically.
-The [Column](../../reference/layouts/Column.ipynb) layout can do this.
+Let's start by arranging objects vertically using the [Column](../../reference/layouts/Column.ipynb) layout.

-Run the following code:
+Run the code below:

 ```{pyodide}
 import pandas as pd